GuildCrafts/web-development-js/_goals/402-Benchmark-Add_Feature_to_Real_App-Part-1.md

 Assigning a member to a card "subscribes" them to that card, meaning that they will see activity for things like comments on the card, due date changes, and when the card moves.

-Finally, as part of the "stretch" specs in this goal, you may choose to implement the "teams" feature of Trello.
-In Trello, teams of members can be created, and teams can own boards.

 Use the real Trello app and the mockups below to guide your design and development process.

 ### Setting Up Your Snapshot